 Manassas Park City Council voted Tuesday to approve a $55 million retail and residential development they voted down less than a month ago.

-In an Aug.
-1 meeting, the council voted against the development in a 4-3 vote.
+the council voted against the development in a 4-3 vote.

-Owners of the project previously said in a council meeting that they would put forth a $500,000 commercial deposit in escrow within two months of the closing of the residential parcel.
+in a council meeting that they would put forth a $500,000 commercial deposit in escrow within two months of the closing of the residential parcel.

 The developers said they would agree to let the zoning of the property change back to business if they didn't start the phase one of the projet within 24 months.
 Phase one is slated for Manassas Drive and Railroad Avenue near the Virginia Railway Express (VRE) commuter station in Manassas Park.

 Phase two of the project will be on now-vacant property across Manassas Drive at the intersection of Railroad Avenue.